cboulay/BCPyElectrophys/README.md

 or bistim TMS when the task transitions into the 'response' phase.
 This extension makes use of my [magstim-python](https://github.com/cboulay/magstim_python) package.
 That package is already included as a submodule of BCPyElectrophys.
-To download the submodule, in a git-bash prompt enter: `git submodule update --init`.
+To download the submodule, in a git-bash prompt, change to the BCPyElectrophys directory and enter: `git submodule update --init`.

 Note that the Magstim stimulator also requires [pyserial](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyserial).